cfree3/curtisfree.com/_posts/2012-04-22-adding_total_line_count_to_vim_statusline.md

 As you can see in both screenshots, I have enabled Vim's "ruler" (`:set ruler`), which gives line, column, and position (the last few fields in the commandline and the status line, respectively).
-While this information can certainly be helpful, one might also wish to know a little more detail about his/her progress through the file.
+While this information can certainly be helpful, one might also wish to know a little more detail about his/her progress through the buffer.

 With `'ruler'` set,
 [Vim tries to do this](https://vimhelp.appspot.com/options.txt.html#%27ruler%27); but sometimes, it